ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 Introduction
 ------------
-More than 1.5 years after the last major release (:doc:`msnoise-1.5`) I'm proud to announce the new :doc:`msnoise-1.6`.
+More than 2 years after the last major release (:doc:`msnoise-1.5`) I'm proud to announce the new :doc:`msnoise-1.6`.
 It is a **major** release, with a massive amount of work since the last one: in `GitHub numbers
 <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2017-04-28&to
-=2018-10-20&type=c>`_
+=2019-08-12&type=c>`_
 , it's over TODO commits and over TODO lines of code and documentation changed or added!

-*October is also a very special month for MSNoise, as it has been 8 years since Corentin contacted Florent and that I immediately started working on this package.
-2010-2018.
-Height years.
+*End of summer is also a very special period for MSNoise, as it has been 9 years since Corentin contacted Florent and that I immediately started working on this package.
+2010-2019.
+Nine years.
 Wow.
 MSNoise has now a few thousand lines of code and more than 100 pages of documentation, it is widely used and scientists around the globe use it and even make super cool publications out of their results!
 So proud!*